DevMilk/ImageOps/README.md

       Spanish

 * ### Search Depth
   #### Ranges between 1-20.
 Indicates how detailed the search will be.
-The more detailed the search, the longer it takes
+The more detailed the search, the longer it takes. ( ~1 minute to ~20 minute)

 * ### Parallel Search Option
   #### Indicates parallel processing and threading in search.
 (Still working on it, Not Fully Optimized)